Victor Jory

 Victor Jory (November 23, 1902 – February 12, 1982) was a Canadian-American actor of stage, film, and television.
 He initially played romantic leads, but later was mostly cast in villainous or sinister roles, such as Oberon in A Midsummer Night's Dream (1935) and carpetbagger Jonas Wilkerson in Gone with the Wind (1939).
 From 1959 to 1961, he had a lead role in the 78-episode television police drama Manhunt.
 He also recorded numerous stories for Peter Pan Records and was a guest star in dozens of television series as well as a supporting player in dozens of theatrical films, occasionally appearing as the leading man.

 Biography

 Jory was born in Dawson City, Yukon, to American parents.
 He was the boxing and wrestling champion of the U.S. Coast Guard during his military service, and he kept his burly physique.
 He graduated from the Martha Oatman School of the Theater in Los Angeles.

-Jory toured with theatre troupes and appeared on Broadway, before making his Hollywood debut in 1930.
+Jory toured with theatre troupes, including a July 1929 appearance at Elitch Theatre in The Racket, by Bartlett Cormack.
+He appeared as a “guest star” in the role of the Assistant District Attorney.
+He went on to appear on Broadway, before making his Hollywood debut in 1930.
 He initially played romantic leads, but later was mostly cast as the villain, probably due to his distinctive, seemingly coal-black eyes that might be perceived as 'threatening'.
 He made over 150 films and dozens of TV episodes, as well as writing two plays.
 His long career in radio included starring in the series Dangerously Yours.